Barbara Jane Rhoades died in the Laurels of Blanchester on the 26th day of February 2020, due to kidney disease. She was 51.

 If you wish, a memorial contribution can be made to Clinton County Special Olympics, 4425 St. Route 730, Wilmington, OH 45177.
 Arrangements have been entrusted to Littleton Funeral Home, Sabina.

-To plant a tree in memory of Barbara 'Barbie' Jane Rhoades, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Barbara 'Barbie' Jane Rhoades, please visit our floral store.

 Clinton County Special Olympics